Classical Numerical Methods in Scientific Computing

 Authors

-Jos van Kan, Delft University of Technology, Faculty of Electrical Engineering, Mathematics and Computer Science, Department of Applied Mathematics; Guus Segal, Delft University of Technology, Faculty of Electrical Engineering, Mathematics and Computer Science, Department of Applied Mathematics; Fred Vermolen, University of Hasselt, Faculty of Science, Department of Computational Mathematics; Hans Kraaijevanger, Radboud University
+Jos van Kan, Delft Institute of Applied Mathematics, Faculty of Electrical Engineering, Mathematics and Computer Science, Delft University of Technology, The Netherlands; Guus Segal, Delft Institute of Applied Mathematics, Faculty of Electrical Engineering, Mathematics and Computer Science, Delft University of Technology, The Netherlands; Fred Vermolen, Department of Computational Mathematic, Faculty of Sciences, University of Hasselt, Belgium; Hans Kraaijevanger, Radboud University, The Netherlands

 Keywords: partial differential equations, finite element method, discretization, time integration, mathematical modelling